aswin-ideas2it/docs-rackspace/doc/tools/fork-a-repo.rst

 Fork a repository
 ===================

-After you have created your GitHub account, to see a list of external repositories go to https://github.com/rackerlabs.
+After you create your GitHub account, to see a list of external repositories go to https://github.com/rackerlabs.
 For a list of internal repositories, go to https://github.rackspace.com/IX.
 For Information Development projects, you will most likely work with multiple repositories.